openjdk/jdk/src/jdk.compiler/share/man/javac.md

     section of the `javadoc` command documentation.

 <a id="option-Xlint">`-Xlint`</a>
-:   Enables all recommended warnings.
+:   Enables all lint warning categories.
 In this release, enabling all available
-    warnings is recommended.
+    lint warning categories is recommended.

 <a id="option-Xlint-custom">`-Xlint:`\[`-`\]*key*(`,`\[`-`\]*key*)\*</a>
-:   Enables and/or disables warning categories using the one or more of the keys described
+:   Enables and/or disables lint warning categories using the one or more of the keys described
     below separated by commas.
 The keys `all` and `none` enable or disable all categories (respectively); other keys enable the corresponding category, or disable it if preceded by a hyphen (`-`).
+Categories marked with * are enabled by default.

     Supported values for *key* are: